by Micheal Mahoney

 They were right.

-In the late 1800’s as many cities and towns were trying to grow, they believed having a professional baseball team marked their coming of age.
-A local source of summer entertainment.
+In the late 1800’s as many cities and towns were trying to grow, they believed having a professional baseball team as a local source of summer entertainment marked their coming of age.

 This was Ted Sullivan’s world.
-Batted balls were considered ‘outs” if field on one hop.
+Batted balls were considered “outs” if fielded on one hop.

-A time when pitchers threw under hand.
+A time when pitchers threw under-hand.
 Batters called for their pitch to be thrown at a certain level over the plate.
-Batted balls were considered ‘outs” if field on one bounce.
+Batted balls were considered “outs” if fielded on one

 “It was their way to assimilate.
 They were immigrants, or sons of immigrants.
-You play baseball because it was America’s game.
-The national game,” said O’Neill.
+You played baseball because it was America’s game, the national game,” said O’Neill.

-The authors found a quote from Sullivan about the managing the many Irishmen in baseball at the time.
+The authors offer a typical quote from Sullivan about the managing of many Irishmen in baseball at the time:

 “Read my list of players, O’Connor, O’Hagan Driscoll, Boyle.
 Reads like the register of a Donegal ship, eh?”